 Body comparison: Kodak S-1 vs Panasonic GX7

 The side-by-side display below illustrates the physical size and weight of the Kodak S-1 and the Panasonic GX7.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the S-1 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is notably larger (11 percent) than the Kodak S-1.
 Moreover, the GX7 is substantially heavier (39 percent) than the S-1.
 In this context, it is worth noting that neither the S-1 nor the GX7 are weather-sealed.